Himalaya Palace Cinema

 In 1999, work began on a restoration of the cinema, in consultation with English Heritage who had designated the Palace Cinema a Grade II Listed building in 1980.
 Paint samples were taken to ensure the correct colours were re-created.
 The original 2,000 seat auditorium was sub-divided into three screens.
 The former raised rear circle section is now two small screens on each side, with seating for 148 in each screen.
 The original main stalls floor is a large main screen seating 461 and has a raised stepped circle (the original centre section of the former raised circle area), which has luxury seating for 50 patrons.
 Projection for all three screens is from the original projection box.

 It re-opened as the Himalaya Palace Cinema on 14th September 2001 following a 5 million Pounds, four years restoration.
 The Indian High Commissioner was present to declare the cinema open.
 It presents first run ‘Bollywood’ films and occasional independent and mainstream films, in this area of London which today has a mainly Indian/Pakistani/Asian population.

-Sadly, the Himalaya Palace Cinema was closed in March 2010, and is currently up ‘For Sale’.
+Sadly, the Himalaya Palace Cinema was closed in March 2010, and was converted back into an indoor market.